Ayms/node-Tor/README.md

 If N is 0, OR_files['abcd'][1 to Nb chunks] is populated.

-The ORDBs are peers too, so they are connected to other ORDBs, they tell them globally what they know other peers have: 'abcd',size,type, the list is maintained by OR_ORDB['abcd'] variable.
+The ORDBs are peers too, so they are connected to other ORDBs, they tell them globally what they know other peers have: 'abcd',size,type, but they do this only when they get a reference from a peer and they know the ORDBs they are connected to don't know it (ie they don't send all their references each time they discover another ORDB in order not to overload the network), the list is maintained by OR_ORDB['abcd'] variable.

 A stores the received chunks every block and advertises the ORDBs for each chunk.